-Ministry, Church and Society "Lab reports"
+Church attendance "Lab reports"

-weeks (depending on how often the reports are submitted) in the life of a local church.
+weeks (depending on how often the reports are submitted,) in the life of a local church.
 These lab

 observe in a local congregation's life and ministry as a community of faith.